PastIn Person

 Assistant Professor at Stanford University

-Angèle Christin is an Assistant Professor in the Department of Communication at Stanford University, researching the social and cultural dimensions of algorithms and data-driven technologies.
+Angèle Christin is an Assistant Professor in the Department of Communication at Stanford University, researching the social impact of algorithms and data analytics.

 Bonnie Docherty